macloo/python-beginners/flask/part5_deploy/README.md

 There are all your files, created by Frozen-Flask.

 For an example, open the *pres_app* folder in this repo, find the *build* folder, and look inside.
+You'll see 45 fully coded `.html` files.

 The entire *build* folder can be uploaded to a web server, and the folder name can be changed (from *build* to anything), and all the pages will work.